A day when the world comes together with one vision: Making online experiences better and safer for everyone!

 Everyone is aware of how the internet has drastically changed everything including businesses, education, and the economy.
 But with online crimes affecting millions of people worldwide every day, it is time for every individual and business to use the internet cautiously and take security measures seriously.
 So, the first step towards a safer internet is to take certain safety measures when using the internet.
 You can spread awareness and educate people on how to prepare and react when faced with cyber threats.

 Many enterprises choose to celebrate Safer Internet Day by hosting webinars or podcasts about online safety.
-The day also reminds organizations to reinforce their cyber security protocols to protect themselves and their employees against the prevailing cyber threats.
+The day also reminds organizations to reinforce their cyber security protocols to protect themselves and their employees against prevailing cyber threats.
 Doing so also helps in preventing the disruption of business operations, stopping the abuse of the brand, and retaining the customers’ trust.

 How to Protect Your Organization Against Evolving Cyber Threats?

-- Enforce strong password policy: Never use the same password for every account.
+- Enforce a strong password policy: Never use the same password for every account.
 Create strong passwords that consist of more than six characters including a combination of numbers and letters.
 Also, it is advisable to not share passwords with colleagues or team members.

 - Look out for phishing scams: Avoid clicking on links from an unknown source, regardless of whether it is an email, a text message, or a website.
 In short, just don’t click on any link without making sure it is safe first.